 And what I realized is that it’s a very approachable topic — business, really — writ large.
 And that really made me feel much more comfortable in communicating and networking.

-Q. Take us the rest of the way from McKinsey to your current role — what happened and how did you do it?
+Q. Take us from McKinsey to your current role — how did you make the switch?

 A. Sure.
 Those years were a little unstructured.
 It was probably about two-and-a-half years.
 It was the end of 2008.
 Things were slowing down in New York with the financial crisis.
 Projects were very different, and fewer and far between.